 Identity, and its uses by the ruling class, swing next into the author’s crosshairs.
 Carlson notes the elites don’t bear the costs of the “diversity cult”; the masses do.
 The elites whip up fear of white supremacists as a political tool, even though the sum total of real white supremacists is trivial and they have no power.
 That is, the elites inflame racial passions for every group but whites, not realizing how dangerous that is.
 Of the obvious question, why whites shouldn’t organize as a group, Carlson points out that some have asked the question, “but so far they have been self-discrediting: haters, morons, and charlatans.
 What happens when someone calm and articulate does it?”
 I am not eager to find out, but we are probably going to.

-And, on feminism, Carlson notes the inconvenient truth that women are far less happy, as reported by the University of Chicago’s longitudinal General Social Survey, than they were forty years ago, and that those with traditional views of gender roles are much happier, in general and in their marriages, than their harpy cousins.
-The latter, though, are dominant in the elites; Carlson names here names and shames Sheryl Sandberg.
+And, on feminism, Carlson notes the inconvenient truth that women are far less happy, as reported by the University of Chicago’s longitudinal General Social Survey, than they were forty years ago, and that those with traditional views of sex roles are much happier, in general and in their marriages, than their harpy cousins.
+The latter, though, are dominant in the elites; Carlson here names and shames Sheryl Sandberg.
 Moreover, the elites mandate a focus on their obsessive concerns about sexual behavior, including demanding the masses endorse claims utterly divorced from reality.
 “Men posing as female weight lifters isn’t the biggest problem Western civilization faces, but it’s an ominous symptom of deeper rot.
 When the people in charge retreat into fantasy, and demand that everyone else join them there, society itself becomes impervious to reality.”
 Non-elite men, meanwhile, are treated like dirt, can’t find jobs, and die at ever-younger ages, and the elite doesn’t care—in fact, it (mostly) discreetly celebrates.
 Finally, on environmentalism, elites don’t care about the actual environment, cleaning up the trash, but rather about abstractions like supposed global warming, while they urge their private jets to greater speed.

 It is a fast and compelling read.
 True, every so often Carlson missteps when talking about history.
 No, Archduke Franz Ferdinand, the crown prince of the Austro-Hungarian Empire, assassinated in 1914, was not “a second-string Austrian nobleman.”
 Nor is it even remotely true that “Divide and conquer.
 That’s how the British ruled India.”
 Equally untrue is that “The right to express your views is the final bulwark that shields the individual from the mob that disagrees with him.”
 The right to own and carry effective military weaponry, enshrined in the Second Amendment, is that right.
 Speech is a distant second as a bulwark.
 For a very smart man, Carlson seems to avoid any but recent history, and given these examples, that is probably a wise choice for him.